Predicates

 Logtalk provides a comprehensive set of built-in predicates and built-in methods for querying about entities and predicates.
 Some of the information, however, requires that the source files are compiled with the source_data flag turned on.

 The reflection API supports two different views on entities and their contents, which we may call the transparent box view and the black box view.
 In the transparent box view, we look into an entity disregarding how it will be used and returning all information available on it, including predicate declarations and predicate definitions.
 This view is supported by the entity property built-in predicates.
-In the black box view, we look into an entity from a usage point-of-view using built-in methods for inspecting object operators and predicates that are within scope from where we are making the call: current_op/3, which returns operator specifications, predicate_property/2, which returns predicate properties, and current_predicate/1, which enables us to query about user-defined predicate definitions.
+In the black box view, we look into an entity from a usage point of view using built-in methods for inspecting object operators and predicates that are within scope from where we are making the call: current_op/3, which returns operator specifications; predicate_property/2, which returns predicate properties; and current_predicate/1, which enables us to query about user-defined predicate definitions.
 See below for a more detailed description of these methods.

 Definite clause grammar parsing methods and non-terminals